kevinlimantoro123/tp/docs/UserGuide.md

 - When the path to the folder contains spaces, do not include quotation marks.
 Leave the path as it is.
 - When there is no folder at the specified path, the `-–create-dir` flag will tell CraftConnect to create that folder before inserting the JSON file into it.
 If the flag is not specified, there **must be** an existing folder at that path.
-- The –create-dir flag can be put anywhere after the export command, so
+- The -–create-dir flag can be put anywhere after the export command, so
   - `export -–create-dir C:\Users\John\Data`
   - `export C:\Users\John\Data -–create-dir`